 Tazewell County assistance programs.

-Financial help, free stuff, case management, and income opportunities are offered in Tazewell County.
+Financial assistance programs, free stuff, case management, and income opportunities are offered in Tazewell County.
 Find churches, charities, and government assistance programs that help with rent, energy bills, food, or even job expenses.
-There are even resources such as financial help for FMLA applicants or free back to school supply items for low income students.
+There are even resources such as grant help for FMLA applicants or free back to school supply items for low income students.

 Additional social services and cash aid programs include substance abuse services, USDA school lunches for kids, Christmas toys or presents, and even job centers.
 All of the charities and non-profits combined long term support with short term, emergency financial aid.

 Catholic Charities of Peoria runs a food pantry that supports families in Tazewell County Illinois.
 They run an emergency food pantry that provides groceries as well as non-perishable food items to area residents in need of a helping hand and food aid for themselves and their families.
 Unfortunately the food assistance provided is limited to one time per month for each family that successfully applies.
 You can call them at (309) 671-1550 or 636-8000.

 Another place to turn to for help is the Christian Civic Outreach.
 Their phone number is 309-347-2639.
 This agency also provides both food and clothing for low-income and other needy people in Tazewell County Illinois.
 They partner with other churches and non-profits to provide this assistance, and also are a great place to turn to for information about local charity organizations.